Documents and FAQs

 What is WMATA doing today to address Metro delays?

-Metro is committed to on-time performance, which has improved - nearly 9 out of 10 rail trips systemwide now arrive on time.
-Programs like SafeTrack have had a measurable positive impact, and will continue to do so as Metro ramps up its state of good repair program using the dedicated capital funding approved by Maryland, Virginia and DC.
+Over the past several years, we have seen significant improvement in on-time performance, with nearly 9 out of 10 rail trips systemwide now arriving on time.
+We accomplished this by putting safety first, implementing programs like SafeTrack to address the system’s most critical needs and accompanied by a robust preventive maintenance plan.
+The approval of dedicated funding from Metro’s jurisdictional partners has also provided necessary funding to bring the system to a state of good repair and keep it maintained going forward.
 Metro has a full 10-year Capital Needs Inventory of repair and maintenance work that will continue to reduce delays and improve reliability.
-However, as noted under Study Purpose, only 50% of delays on the Blue, Orange, and Silver lines are caused by mechanical or system problems; the other 50% are medical emergencies, police activity or other unanticipated issues beyond Metro's control.
+However, as noted under Study Purpose, only half of delays on the Blue, Orange, and Silver lines are caused by mechanical or system problems; the other half are medical emergencies, police activity or other unanticipated issues beyond Metro’s control.
 Those delays are projected to increase as ridership grows, which is why it is essential to develop a plan to improve this corridor.Back To Top

 What is an Alternatives Analysis (AA)?